-The investments are such so as to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
+The investments are managed in a way so as to ensure the security, quality, liquidity and profitability of the portfolio as a whole.

 The assets are invested in a manner appropriate to the nature and duration of the liabilities.
 No derivative instruments have been used.
 There are no assets which are not admitted to trading on a regulated financial market.